Skip to main content

 “Jai Bhavani.”
 Echoed through the Ranimahal as each woman smiled through the scary moments.

-They took out their wedding attires, and jewellery, and made sure they cooked their husband’s and children’s favourite meals now.
+They took out their wedding attire and jewellery, and made sure they cooked their husband’s and children’s favourite meals now.
 They smiled through the piles of wood being stocked and gunpowder, weapons and cannons being raised to the fort’s main points.
 Piles of wood and burning materials were being brought in for the next two days for the Jauhar Kund.
-The women prepared their attires and the men their swords.
+The women prepared their attire and the men their swords.
 The women cooked as the men made strategies.

 “We cannot light a Jauhar Kund at the Palace.”
 Jaimalji’s wife spoke up.
 “We cannot harm Ranaji’s home when he is not here.
 Neither can we disrespect them.”